bowman2001/perplexdoc/content/doc/basic/image/block/index.md

 weight: 154
 ---

 The theme offers many different layout options for stand-alone Markdown images.
-Here you can see the ones for the documentation pages.
+Here you can see the results for a documentation page.
 {.p-first}
 <!--more-->

-## Layout

-We have the following different size options.
+To produce the following layout options besides the default we need to adhere to the theme’s special [image syntax](/doc/basic/image/syntax).
 The numbers in the following placeholder images are roughly a multiple of the main text width.

-### Default
+## Default

-The normal size occupies the main text width, because this is the way stand-alone images are usually placed in other Hugo themes.
+The default for the usual stand-alone CommonnMark image element is the normal size and occupies the main text width as usual in most web layouts.

 ![Placeholder image](fig/normal.svg)

 Only if we register the source file in the front-matter as a named resource, we can add a caption etc. and generate the different layout options shown in the next sections.
 The following body copy consists of **blind text**, but the captions are descriptive.

-### Tiny
+## Tiny

 ![](tiny)